-How to Prepare for a Speech with 15 Advices.
+How to Prepare for a Speech with 15 pieces of Advice.
 Enjoy your reading with a cup of coffee!

-There are so many public speaking tips spreaded over the internet, but people still find difficulties when practicing it.
 First, standing up in front of people is more than a theory.
-It is intertwined with mentality and nurtured skills.
-Even, surveys have said that public speaking has become the scariest thing that people confront.
+It is intertwined with the mentality and nurtured skills.
+There are so many public speaking tips spread over the internet, but people still find difficulties practicing them.
+Even surveys have said that public speaking has become the scariest thing people confront.

-1. What do we want people to remember of our presentation later on?
+1. What do we want people to remember about our presentation later on?

 2. What is the next step to take when we are done?